erictt/computer-science-learning/source/_posts/cs6250/week-9-internet-security.md

 **Fast-Flux Service Networks**

 The previous two strategies provide reliability, scalability and resilience, which is great for larger websites.
 However, this also benefits spammers.
-Since using these techniques, a DNS request receives multiple A records (each containing a different IP address), this makes it harder to shut down online scams, as if even one IP address is functional, the scam is still working.
+Since using these techniques, a DNS request receives multiple A records (each containing a different IP address), this makes it *harder to shut down online scams, as if even one IP address is functional, the scam is still working*.
 Similarly, spreading across several servers makes the shutdown of these scams more complex!
 * The attackers tend to keep the uptime of domains used for malicious purposes as long as possible[Quiz]

 Fast-Flux Service Networks (FFSN) is an extension of the ideas behind RRDNS and CDN.
 As its name suggests, it is based on a ‘rapid’ change in DNS answers, with a TTL lower than that of RRDNS and CDN.
 One key difference between FFSN and the other methods is that after the TTL expires, it returns a different set of A records from a larger set of compromised machines.
 These compromised machines act as proxies between the incoming request and control node/mothership, forming a resilient, robust, one-hop overlay network.